vanilla/docs/content/developer/addons/addon-quickstart.md

 ### 4. Write a plugin in your addon

-After creating your `addon.json` file, you will want to make your a file.
+After creating your `addon.json` file, you will want to make your plugin file.
 Not all addons need to define a plugin.
 Themes generally don't.
 Inside your addon's folder, create a file that includes the slug name (e.g. `class.fancyplugin.php`).
 Next open the file and create a class extending `Gdn_Plugin`, and name the class using the slug name of your plugin followed by the word 'Plugin' to avoid namespace conflicts.

 ```
 class FancyPlugin extends Gdn_Plugin {